stalhaali/SelfLearningDrawingBot/README.md

 [Click me](http://selflearningdrawingbot.pythonanywhere.com/)

-(Note: Audio component of app does not work on browser version)
+(Note: Audio component of app does not work on browser version.
+If you would like to hear the audio (It's just a robot talking), feel free to download the app)

 # Description